 The Synthetic Online Conversations (SOC) Dataset

-This is a re-introduction SOC was first released in August 2025 as SOC-2508.
-Since then the pipeline has gone through several rounds of iteration, and we're now re-generating the entire dataset from scratch — starting with a fresh persona bank, SPB-2602.
+Publicly available conversational data suffers from a persistent structural problem: the corpora that exist are either too small, too domain-specific, or scraped from sources that carry obvious ethical and privacy costs.
+Crowdsourced alternatives address some of these concerns, but they don’t scale — and the resulting exchanges tend to be formulaic in ways that strip out the texture of real conversation.
+We built the Synthetic Online Conversations (SOC) dataset to address this gap: a large-scale, realistic collection of synthetic dialogues intended for training and evaluating NLP models.
+SOC was first released in August 2025 as SOC-2508.
+Since then the pipeline has gone through several rounds of iteration, and we're now regenerating the entire dataset from scratch — starting with a fresh persona bank, SPB-2602.
 This post covers both what's new and how the system works end-to-end.
 SOC was first released in August 2025 as SOC-2508.
-Since then the pipeline has gone through several rounds of iteration, and we're now re-generating the entire dataset from scratch — starting with a fresh persona bank, SPB-2602.
-This post covers both what's new and how the system works end-to-end. of the Synthetic Online Conversations (SOC) dataset, an ongoing effort to build a large-scale, realistic collection of synthetic dialogues for training and evaluating NLP models.
+Since then the pipeline has gone through several rounds of iteration, and we're now regenerating the entire dataset from scratch — starting with a fresh persona bank, SPB-2602.
+This post covers both what's new and how the system works end-to-end.
+This post describes the current pipeline end-to-end, including the architectural choices that distinguish it from prior work and the limitations we’re actively working to resolve.

 Why This Exists